Americans rally late to only trail by 3 in Presidents Cup - WHIZ News

 Reed declined interview requests after the round.
 He gets another dose of it Saturday, as Woods sent out Reed and Simpson for the third straight session.

 Woods will be nothing but a captain Saturday morning.
-He took himself out of the lineup, sending Thomas in the first match out with Fowler.
+He took himself out of the lineup, sending Thomas in the first match out with Fowler for fourballs.
+Eight points are available Saturday, followed by 12 singles on Sunday.